The fight against harassment in transport

 • 43% of serious acts of violence against women take place on public transport in the Île-de-France region, compared with 40% in the street and 17% in other areas (INED's 2015 Virage survey – 2018).

-• 87% of women who use public transport say they have already been victims of sexist harassment, sexual harassment, sexual assault or rape on public transport, according to a 2016 survey by Fnaut.
+• According to a 2016 Fnaut survey, 87% of female public transport users say they have already been victims of sexist harassment, sexual harassment, sexual assault or rape on public transport.

 • 6 out of 10 women fear an assault or theft on Ile-de-France transport, compared to 3 out of 10 men.